Updated: June 09, 2025

 100% LTV mortgages

-Only one UK lender offers these at the time of writing (May 2023).
-To qualify for this deal, you will need to be a first-time buyer with a track record of making rental payments on time for at least 12 months and have clean credit.
+Few UK lenders offer these.
+To qualify for these deals, you will need to be a first-time buyer with a track record of making rental payments on time for at least 12 months and have clean credit.

 Guarantor mortgages